How to become an audiologist

 • Those working at colleges and universities often work as professional researchers, develop audiology program curriculum, or train the next generation of audiologists.

-Ultimately, a Doctor of Audiology (AuD) degree will be required of all audiologists, but the first prerequisite to becoming an audiologist is to earn a bachelor’s degree.
+Ultimately, a Doctor of Audiology (AuD) degree will be required of all audiologists.
+The first prerequisite to becoming an audiologist is to earn a bachelor’s degree.
 Some doctoral programs will accept students with any bachelor’s degree, but completing an undergraduate program in a subject related to the field of audiology may provide better preparation for your future career.

-Students with a solid foundation in math, physics, anatomy and physiology may find this coursework helpful in an AuD program.
-A few examples of ideal bachelors programs for future audiologists include audiology, biology or speech pathology.
+Students with a solid foundation in math, physics, anatomy, and physiology may find this coursework helpful in an AuD program.
+A few examples of related bachelor’s programs for future audiologists include audiology, biology, or speech pathology.
 Be sure to choose a reputable undergraduate program at an accredited university.

-While earning a master’s degree is not a required step to become an audiologist, earning a Master of Science in a field such as speech pathology can provide additional training in speech and communication disorders, but a master’s in speech pathology is not required in order to become an audiologist.
+While earning a master’s degree is not a required step to become an audiologist, earning a Master of Science in a field such as speech pathology can provide additional training in speech and communication disorders.
+However, a master’s in speech pathology is not required in order to become an audiologist.
 Skills such as these may be helpful when working with patients living with profound hearing loss.

 Numerous part-time and online program options are available if you wish to earn an advanced degree while gaining valuable work experience.
 Additionally, earning an MS in speech pathology may help you begin practicing as a speech language pathologist while you make progress toward becoming an audiologist.